Starting the Downswing in Golf

 What not to do!
 The two big no-no’s are as follows.

 1. An aggressive arm pull, or upper body lunge from the top.
-This will debilitate a successful downswing and give you little chance to hit a good shot.
+This will get the club too steep and kill a successful downswing with little chance to hit a good shot.
 Do not start the downswing with your arms!

-2. Extending the spine and coming out of your posture early.
+2. Standing up and coming out of your posture early.
 This is one of the worst moves you can make in a golf swing.
-Although the intention is good, the results will be disastrous, with a loss of both power and control.
+Although the intention is good, the results will be disastrous, coming in steep, toe down and face generally open, with a loss of both power and control.

 Learn More Button